Lisa Mae Osborn

 I offer my gratitude to those that ignited a fire in me, busted my chops over and over, taught me the impossible task of discipline in my willful and selfish early-20’s and in general, saved my life.

 Many thanks to my first real yoga teachers, Sharon Gannon and David Life, for bringing out the best and the worst of me upstairs at the old purple Jivamukti Yoga Center on 2nd Avenue in New York for six years in the early 1990’s.
 I would have given up long ago without dousing my body in the fire they started to awaken in me.
 I have since broken with that tradition and those teachers, but still hold gratitude for the doors they opened for me.
 Next came Beryl Bender Birch in my short mid-90's Ashtanga stint, which was radically shortened by injury, and really brought me face to face with myself time and again, forcing me into more and more honesty in my practice.
 I am forever grateful for that stern and disciplined approach to yoga, and for the injuries that I sustained to learn so much from.
 The deep roots of Iyengar Yoga have a strong, clear home in my heart, and I would have nothing resembling alignment (in both my inner and outer form) or real discipline without the Iyengar Yoga Center of New York and the fine teachers there who put up with me and my whining, excuses, and petulance.
 Those detailed, therapeutic practices healed my shredded body, and gave me the pause, education, and structure that I needed to move forward in yoga.
 Dana Flynn of NYC's Laughing Lotus showed up for me sometime around 1999, and she literally turned me inside-out.
 I had never practiced with the freedom, ecstatic grace, and deep soulful connection before I met her, and she blew my mind with the idea of "moving like yourself."
-Early on both as a student and a new business owner, my friendship with her and with San Francisco's Laughing Lotus founder Jasmine Tarkeshi helped me enormously as a business owner trying to learn how to operate a yoga center on yogic principles.
+Early on both as a student and a new business owner in 2006, my friendship with her and with San Francisco's Laughing Lotus founder Jasmine Tarkeshi helped me enormously as a business owner trying to learn how to operate a yoga center on yogic principles.
+I have since also moved on from both of these teachers, but credit them with much of my early training and understanding.

 More personally, in my spiritual life, around 2005 and by my great good fortune I read one of Swami B.V.
 Tripurari’s translations of The Bhagavad Gita, and was transformed.
 His wisdom, guidance, and living realization of Bhakti yoga have been illuminating the path for me ever since, guiding me to share the beauty and wisdom of bhakti in my small way.
 I seek to serve the grace of all the teachers that have offered their generous help by extending their hand to me, most especially my beloved guru.
 I know it is controversial to have a guru, but I have one and it totally works for me.